1891 Massachusetts gubernatorial election

 The 1891 Massachusetts gubernatorial election was held on November 3, 1891.
 Incumbent Democratic governor William Russell was re-elected to a second term in office over Republican U.S. representative Charles H. Allen.

-Russell was the first Democratic governor of Massachusetts re-elected to a second term in office since George S. Boutwell in 1851 and the first ever re-elected by popular vote.
+Russell was the first Democratic governor of Massachusetts to be re-elected to a second term since George S. Boutwell in 1851 and the first ever to be re-elected by popular vote.